schasta218/support/ADMU/ReadMe.md

 > Windows default apps

 > After converting the account, outlooks .ost offline cache file must be recreated and the account re-logged into.
-However the office activation and association should still be present
+However the office activation and association should still be present.

 [https://blogs.technet.microsoft.com/askds/2010/02/11/usmt-ost-and-pst/](https://blogs.technet.microsoft.com/askds/2010/02/11/usmt-ost-and-pst/)